GGEMS/ggems/docs/Sphinx/v1.0/source/getting_started.rst

   Type "help", "copyright", "credits" or "license" for more information
   >>> from ggems import *
   >>> opencl_manager.print_infos()
+  >>> opencl_manager.set_device_index(0)
   >>> opencl_manager.clean()
   >>> exit()

-With the previous command lines, the user can check which device is recognized by GGEMS, and all the device caracteristics are listed.
+With the previous command lines, the user has the possibility checking which device is recognized by GGEMS and the first found OpenCL device is selected.

 ..
 IMPORTANT::

   If an OpenCL device is missing, please check your installation driver for the missing device.

-The best way to learn how GGEMS is working, is to try each example available in the examples folder.
+The best way learing how GGEMS is working, is to try each example available in the examples folder.
+Each examples is detailed for the user in the respective part of this manual.
+Using GGEMS, for a personnal project, from scratch, using python or C++ is explained in the developer part.